AvirityInformation/chatbot_Jullie/README.md

 Click on the setting icon of the agent and get client access token.

-Also you need to get session_id.
-Put hello in right pane and see "Diagnostic Info".
-You'll find the session_id in the json.

-Then execute following commands to set them to heroku env variables.
+Then execute following command to set it to heroku env variables.
 heroku config:set client_access_token=ooo -a xxx
-heroku config:set session_id=ooo -a xxx

-#### 5.set database and queue
+#### 5.set queue
-heroku addons:create heroku-postgresql:hobby-dev -a xxx
 heroku addons:create redistogo:nano -a xxx

-##### 6.check secret keys with heroku config -a xxx
-1. database_url
-2. redistogo_url

-#### 7.Push something to heroku and start dynos.
+#### 6.Push something to heroku and start dynos.
 Don't forget to start three dynos to run all the programs required. web, worker and clock